Save up to 25%… Shop Our Birthday Sale Now!

 A Liao Dynasty era painting speculated to portray Shennong, God of Agriculture, here holding Ganoderma Lingzhi (Reishi).

-The true author is unknown, but it is believed that Shennong recorded the medicinal benefits of 365 different herbs, then classified them by medicinal value.
-In his Material Medica, Shennong classifies the Reishi mushroom as one of the most superior medicinal plants of all.
-This surpasses even ginseng in his rankings based on overall medicinal value and safety.
+The true author is unknown, but it is believed that Shennong recorded the health benefits of 365 different herbs, then classified them by their health value.
+In his Material Medica, Shennong classifies the reishi mushroom as one of the most superior medicinal plants of all.
+This surpasses even ginseng in his rankings on health value and safety.

-The “Mushroom of Immortality,” as it’s known in Traditional Chinese Medicine, was so revered for its impact on health and longevity that it has been heavily depicted in art beginning with the Yuan Dynasty (1280-1386 AD).1
+Reishi mushroom, or the “Mushroom of Immortality” as it’s known in traditional Chinese medicine, was so revered for its impact on health and longevity that it has been heavily depicted in art beginning with the Yuan Dynasty (1280-1386 AD).[1]

-Western use of Reishi mushrooms for medicinal purposes has only recently been adopted, but its popularity continues to grow at a rapid pace as people look for alternatives to allopathic treatments.
+Western use of reishi mushrooms for wellness purposes has only recently been adopted, but its popularity continues to grow at a rapid pace as people look for alternatives to allopathic treatments.

 An increasing number of peer-reviewed studies show strong evidence supporting the use of Reishi to help the body adapt to a number of stressors.
 As a result, many people are now eager to incorporate this adaptogenic mushroom into their lifestyles.